khughitt/labnote/README.md

 - Update example configuration
 - Add a working example to examples directory
 - Add option to print default config.yml
+- Check for git revision and link to repo if on Github
 - Add support for customizing display of entries using .entry.yml files for a given directory:
     - All specifying one or more entries to include for the directory
     - For each entry, let user specify filename, title, description, etc.
     - Allow for optional thumbnail to be specified.
+    - Allow links to external files and URLs to be included (e.g. presentations, papers, etc.)